krischer/CircleThingy/README.md

 ## CircleThingy

 Very simple graphical circle picker.
 Useful, e.g. for determining the trajectories of bacteria.
-Very basic right now but maybe useful for some people
+Very basic right now but maybe useful for some people.

 ### Requirements